christianlarsen/dspf-edit/README.md

 # DSPF-edit

-This is an extension that can help the users while modifying or creating DDS source files for display files on the IBM i.
+**DSPF-edit** is a Visual Studio Code extension that helps IBM i developers when creating or modifying DDS source files for **display files**.

-The extension shows a schema of the DDS source file.
-This schema is updated every time the source is modified.
+The extension provides a **navigable schema view** of the DDS source file that is automatically updated whenever the source changes.

-Using the mouse left button, you can navigate through the source file.

-Using the mouse right button, you can see some interesting options depending on where you are (a constant, a field, a record ...)
+---

-## Features
+## ✨ Features

-* You can navigate through a DDS source file, using the schema, clicking on the different parts.
+- **Schema navigation**
-- Two levels: "File", and "Records".
+  - Two levels are shown: **File** and **Records**.
+  - Click on schema elements to jump directly to their location in the source.
+  - Right-click for context-aware actions.

+- **File level**
-- At "File" level, you can see the different attributes of the DDS source file (i.e. display size and command keys).
+  - View display file attributes (e.g., display size, command keys).
-    Using mouse right button, you can create new records, or assign command keys (at file level).
-- At "Records" level, you can see all the records defined in the DDS source file.
-    -> In every record, you can see attributes (at record level), and the different fields and constants in it.
-        Using mouse right button, you can:
+  - Right-click options:
+    - Create new records.
+    - Assign command keys.

+- **Records level**
+  - Each record shows:
+    - Record-level attributes.
+    - Constants and fields.
+  - Right-click options on a record:
-            - Add new constant.
+    - Add constant.
-            - Add new field.
+    - Add field.
-            - Copy/Delete a record.
+    - Copy/Delete record.
-            - Add "buttons" (constants containing the different commands used on that record).
+    - Add "buttons" (constants for record commands).
-            - Add command keys.
+    - Assign command keys.

-    -> In every constant, you can see, the text of the constant, and the position on screen (column/row).
-If you open it, you can see the different indicators used at constant level, and attributes.
-        Using mouse right button, you can:
+- **Constants**
+  - Show text, position (row/column), indicators, and attributes.
+  - Right-click options:
     - Edit constant.
-            - Center constant on the screen.
+    - Center constant on screen.
-            - Change the position.
+    - Change position.
-            - Apply colors.
+    - Apply colors/attributes.

+- **Fields**
+  - Show name, length, type, position (row/column), and flags (referenced/hidden).
+  - Indicators and attributes are expandable.
-            - Apply attributes.
+  - Right-click options:
-    -> In every field, you can see, the name of the field, the length and type, and the position on screen (column/row).
-If the field is referenced, then you will see it.
-Also if it is hidden, you will see it.
-As in the constants, you can open it, and see the different indicators used at field level, and attributes.
-        Using mouse right button, you can:
     - Edit field.
     - Center field on screen.
-            - Change the position.
+    - Change position.
-            - Apply colors and attributes.
+    - Apply colors/attributes.
     - Add validity checks.
     - Add editing keywords.

+---

-## How to use
+## 🚀 How to Use

-Once a display file is opened, you can see the schema of it, and use all the options said earlier.
+1. Open a DDS display file in VS Code.
+2. The **schema view** will appear automatically.
+3. Use **left-click** to navigate, or **right-click** to access contextual options.

+---

-## Requirements
+## ⚙️ Requirements

-The extension requires version 1.75 of VSCode.
+- Visual Studio Code **v1.75** or higher.

+---

-## Known Issues
+## 🐞 Known Issues

-This is a PREVIEW, so there should be some of them... work in progress!!!
+This extension is currently in **preview**.
+Expect bugs — work in progress!

+---

-## To Do
+## 📝 To Do

-- (TODO) Bug fixes.
+- Bug fixes.
-- (TODO) Use of display sizes correctly.
+- Correct handling of display sizes.
-- (TODO) A lot of things ... will be added soon!
+- Many new features to come!

+---

+## 📦 Version History

 ### 0.0.1
+- Initial preview release.

+---

-**Please leave a comment, and Enjoy!**
+💬 **Feedback is welcome!** Please leave a comment, open an issue, and enjoy using DSPF-edit.